PrefectHQ/prefect/docs/guides/logs.md

 - `log.task_run_name`
 - `log.task_name`

-You can also build your own handler with a [custom highlighter](https://rich.readthedocs.io/en/stable/highlighting.html#custom-highlighters).
+Build your own handler with a [custom highlighter](https://rich.readthedocs.io/en/stable/highlighting.html#custom-highlighters).
 For example, to additionally highlight emails:

-1. Copy and paste the following into  `my_package_or_module.py` (rename as needed) in the same directory as the flow run script, or ideally part of a Python package so it's available in `site-packages` to be accessed anywhere within your environment.
+1. Copy and paste the following into  `my_package_or_module.py` (rename as needed) in the same directory as the flow run script, or ideally as part of a Python package so it's available in `site-packages` and accessible anywhere within your environment.

 ```python
 import logging